heterophyllus/Geopter/README.md

 This project was launched primarily to provide optical design tool that was accessible for everyone, introducing opportunity for optical design.

-Geopter also wishes to be developed by a global community of optical designers, optics researchers, and software engineers.
-The co-development by diverse individuals united around improving the project is believed to bring more eyes and inspire the fruitful discussion.
+Geopter also wishes to prompt a global community of optical designers, optics researchers, and software engineers.
+The co-working by diverse individuals united around improving the project is believed to bring more eyes and inspire the fruitful discussion.

 Geopter is very work-in-progress.
 Contributions, feedbacks, comments, etc are greatly appreciated.